isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ```
 $ touch README.md
 ```
 In CMD, there is no equivalent.
-A similar option will be to execute Notepad
+A similar option will be to execute Notepad:
 ```
 $ notepad README.md
 ```